argoproj/argo-cd/docs/developer-guide/contributing.md

 !!!note
     The installations instructions are valid for Linux hosts only.
 Mac instructions will follow shortly.

-For installing the tools required to build and test ArgoCD on your local system, we provide convenient installer scripts.
+For installing the tools required to build and test Argo CD on your local system, we provide convenient installer scripts.
 By default, they will install binaries to `/usr/local/bin` on your system, which might require `root` privileges.

 You can change the target location by setting the `BIN` environment before running the installer scripts.
 For example, you can install the binaries into `~/go/bin` (which should then be the first component in your `PATH` environment, i.e. `export PATH=~/go/bin:$PATH`):